falk-m/blog/posts/2025-02-26-uuids/README.md

 );
 ```

-digression: Shopware use the utf8mb4_unicode_ci collaction. its only a random fact. not committed to the uuid topic:)
+Digression: Shopware uses the "utf8mb4_unicode_ci" collection.
+It's only a random fact, not committed to the UUID topic:)

 ```sql
 CREATE TABLE XXX (